Javier Bardem: Personal life

+Marriage and family

 In 2007, Bardem began dating Penélope Cruz, his co-star in Vicky Cristina Barcelona.
 Bardem and Cruz have maintained a low public profile, refusing to discuss their personal lives.
 The couple married in July 2010 in The Bahamas.
 They have two children: a son, named Leo Encinas Cruz, born on 23 January 2011, in Los Angeles; and a daughter, named Luna Encinas Cruz, born on 22 July 2013, in Madrid.

-During the 2014 Israel–Gaza conflict, Bardem and Cruz signed an open letter denouncing Israel's actions as genocide.

-In September 2018, at the Toronto Film Festival premiere of Everybody Knows {named after the song Everybody Knows done by John Legend}, Bardem told Ikon London Magazine about acting together with his spouse: "I find it very easy.
+In September 2018, at the Toronto Film Festival premiere of Everybody Knows Bardem told Ikon London Magazine about acting together with his spouse: "I find it very easy.
 In a sense that we play what we are supposed to play and then we go back to our daily life which is way more interesting than any fiction.
 And it is real."

+Interests

+Bardem's native language is Spanish, and he is also fluent in English.
+He is a fan of heavy metal music, and credits the band AC/DC for helping him learn to speak English, in some respects.
+He is also a fan of Pearl Jam.
+Bardem does not drive, only getting behind the wheel for film roles, and he refers to himself as a "worker" or "entertainer", not an actor.
+In 2024, he stated that he still saw himself as "the son of Pilar", adding that he did not want "to be anything else".

+Although Bardem was raised as a Catholic, he is now agnostic.
+He expressed his support of gay marriage in Spain.
+Bardem emphasized that while ego drives acting, it should not interfere with filmmaking.
+He later said that although he does not believe strongly in the supernatural, he does not deny it.
+"We are just this little tiny spot in the whole universe, so of course there must be other things, other people, other creatures, other lives and other dimensions.
+Sure, I believe in it".
+In the same interview, Bardem stated that he thinks science and belief "should go together".

+Despite the villainous characters he has played throughout his acting career, Bardem has a self-confessed "hatred" of violence that stems from a fight in a nightclub in his early 20s that left him with a broken nose.

+In 2025, Bardem revealed that he is a fan of Spanish football club Atlético Madrid on the show Conan O'Brien Must Go.